wassname/scrape_r_rational/data/cache2/cgthm6.md

 ### Comments:

-> **u/ashinator92** [+2] *
+> **u/ashinator92** [+2]  (a day later)
 >
 > BumbfulHat with the plays again!
+>
 > Srsly though, this chapter was significantly higher quality than the already good previous chapters, and I'm looking forward to what happens next.
 Will it be a DBZ style powerup?
 Will it be a HTADDB style subversion?
 Will it be a Captain Planet moment, and Learn is love?
 We dont know...
->

 ---